GerHobbelt/cef-wiki/GeneralUsage.md

 CefRegisterSchemeHandlerFactory("client", “myapp”, new MySchemeHandlerFactory());
 ```

 Handlers can be used with both built-in schemes (HTTP, HTTPS, etc) and custom schemes.
 When using a built-in scheme choose a domain name unique to your application (like “myapp” or “internal”).
 Implement the [CefSchemeHandlerFactory](http://magpcss.org/ceforum/apidocs3/projects/(default)/CefSchemeHandlerFactory.html) and [CefResourceHandler](http://magpcss.org/ceforum/apidocs3/projects/(default)/CefResourceHandler.html) classes to handle the request and provide response data.
 If using custom schemes don't forget to implement the CefApp::OnRegisterCustomSchemes method as described above.
-See the “Scheme Handler” test in cefclient (implemented in scheme\_test.[cpp|h]) for a working example.
+See [cefclient/browser/scheme\_test.cc](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/browser/scheme_test.cc?at=master) (accessible via the Tests menu > Other Tests > Scheme Handler from inside the cefclient sample application) for a working example.

 ```
 // Implementation of the factory for creating client request handlers.